-Have you ever found yourself hitting inconsistent golf shots?
-Perhaps you have a slice or a hook in your swing, or maybe you just can’t seem to make solid contact with the ball.
+Have you ever wondered whether you need to shallow your golf swing?
+Do you find yourself hitting inconsistent golf shots?
+Perhaps you struggle with a slice or a hook, or maybe you just can’t seem to make solid contact with the ball.
 Regardless, an inconsistent golf swing can make for a frustrating day on the course and take the fun out of the game.

 In this article, we’ll cover how to shallow a golf swing.
 Specifically, we’ll look at what shallowing is, what you need to do to shallow your swing, why shallowing is so important, and a few drills to help you practice.
 By the end of this article, you’ll be itching to get to the driving range to work on your swing.